asyncapi/bindings/anypointmq/README.md

 TODO

-Additional fields are permitted but ignored.
+Additional fields MAY be present but are ignored if the channel binding object is interpreted according to this version of the bindings specification.

 ### Examples